Clements, California

 Clements is an unincorporated community in San Joaquin County, California, United States.
 Clements is located on California State Route 12 and California State Route 88, 11 mi east-northeast of Lodi.
 Clements has a post office with ZIP code 95227.

 History

 Clements was laid out in about 1872.
 The founder, Thomas Clements, gave the community his name.
 A post office has been in operation at Clements since 1882.

+The Clements Stampede is a rodeo that began in 1942.
+Its original purpose was to raise funds for Marines during World War II.
+The annual rodeo was cancelled in 2011, and then was revived in 2025.